liyong31/liyong31.github.io/publications.md

 ## Publications
-I only listed conference papers only, please refer to [CV](pdf/cv.pdf) for the full publication list.
+I listed here conference papers only, please refer to [CV](pdf/cv.pdf) for the full publication list.

 ### 2023